Upper Midwest suffers dangerous cold after weekend blizzard

 A jail in St. James, Minnesota, temporarily housed the St. Cloud State men’s hockey team Sunday after its bus got stuck between two snowdrifts on a rural road.

-"We were looking for ways around roads that were impassable," assistant coach Mike Gibbons told the Star Tribune.
-"We thought we could travel on a 1-mile (1.6-kilometer) stretch of road and it backfired . there was probably an 8-foot (2.4-meter) drift in front of us."
+“We were looking for ways around roads that were impassable,” assistant coach Mike Gibbons told the Star Tribune.
+“We thought we could travel on a 1-mile stretch of road and it backfired.
+There was probably an 8-foot drift in front of us.”

-In northern Minnesota, rescuers on snowmobiles and snowshoes battled 50-mph (80 kph) winds to rescue four anglers stranded on a snow-swept lake.
+In northern Minnesota, rescuers on snowmobiles and snowshoes battled 50-mph winds to rescue four anglers stranded on a snow-swept lake.

-The anglers' snowmobiles became stuck more than 2 miles (3.2 kilometers) out on Greenwood Lake Sunday afternoon, Cook County Sheriff Pat Eliasen told the Minneapolis Star Tribune.
-They were able to call police in Ontario, Canada, who alerted Cook County authorities.
+The anglers’ snowmobiles became stuck Sunday afternoon more than 2 miles out on Greenwood Lake, Cook County Sheriff Pat Eliasen told the Star Tribune.
+They were able to call police in Ontario, who alerted Cook County authorities.